This post may contain affiliate links.

 At one point he climbed onto a small rock beside the river and the elephant trainers tried to convince him to jump into the water.

 After contemplating it for about ten minutes he decided he was too scared and ran away.

 Though these creatures could crush any of us in a second, they were all so peaceful and calm.

-he guides told us to stand near their backs so we didn’t get smashed by their feet, and luckily everyone left the mud bath happy and unscathed.
+The guides told us to stand near their backs so we didn’t get smashed by their feet.
+Luckily everyone left the mud bath happy and unscathed.

 They also throw dirt on their backs to stay cool and have deep connections with the others in their herd.

 We watched one of the guides begin making a digestive medicine for the elephants using fruits, herbs, and sour tamarind.

 But the elephants sensed food and started devouring the medicine before it was finished.